jensarps/IDBWrapper/README.md

 object to remove was not found, and `true` if it was found and removed.

 NOTE: FF 8 will pass the key to the onSuccess handler, no matter if there is an corresponding object or not.
-Chrome 15 will pass `null` if removal wass successful, and call the error handler if the object wasn't found.
+Chrome 15 will pass `null` if removal was successful, and call the error handler if the object wasn't found.
 Chrome 17 will behave as described above.

-`onError` will be called if the remove operation failed and it will recieve the error event object as first and only argument.
+`onError` will be called if the remove operation failed and it will receive the error event object as first and only argument.

 ___